 But the rules have changed.
 Personalization based on customer behavior has become a hallmark of digital commerce and online shoppers expect the sites they visit to know who they are, what they’ve bought and to provide them with relevant offers and suggestions based on that history.
 The challenge now is to bring that same level of personalization to alter the in-store shopping experience.
 Companies with effective shopper marketing in place deliver significantly greater ROI than those that do not employ these strategies.

 Yet there is another, potentially bigger benefit – alignment across the sales and marketing functions, and through this consumer marketing teams benefit from shopper marketing too.
 Marketing to shoppers – understanding the target audience as they shop, and creating activities to change their behavior in a way that will drive consumption of your brands – has many benefits.
-Shopper marketing is embedded in consumer marketing and the elements of consumer marketing often apply to shopper marketing as well.
 For example, shopper marketing refers to the marketing stimulus reaching the shopper, which is based on knowledge of the shopper’s buying behavior.

 Like the traditional marketing mix, shopper marketing can be divided into four P's: product, price, place and promotion.